circleci/circleci-docs/jekyll/_cci2/collect-test-data.md

 #### Jest

-Jest data can be collected pretty easily.
-All you need is a JUnit coverage reporter.
-Simply run `yarn add --dev jest-junit`.
+To collect Jest data, add a JUnit coverage reporter by running:

+    yarn add --dev jest-junit

-Then form your command in your config to output using the reporter.
+In your configuration, form a command to output using the reporter:

 ```yaml
  - run: